ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/VirtualBox.md

 `virtualbox-conx-3.6.0.ova` file that you downloaded.
 Click Continue, then Import (leave the default appliance settings as they are).
 This step may take a few minutes to complete.

+Note: You may have to increase your video memory for the Conx image to at least 32 MB to see the screen properly.

 4. **Start the Virtual Machne**.
 In the VirtualBox side panel at the left, you should now see the virtual machine "Conx 3.6.0 (Powered Off)".
 Double click on the machine to start the